(US$187 / €189 / £162)

-Our South Coast: Fire & Ice tour is an action packed day that allows you to experience the best parts of the south coast of Iceland.
-Massive glaciers, powerful waterfalls, volcanic black sand beaches and infamous volcanoes.
-All in one spectacular area.
+Our South Coast: Fire & Ice tour is an exciting day that allows you to experience the best parts of the south coast of Iceland, all the way to the picturesque town of Vík.
+Throughout the day we will witness massive glaciers, powerful waterfalls, volcanic black sand beaches, infamous volcanoes and even see re-melted lava indoors at the Icelandic Lava Show.
+All in one spectacular day.

-We will hike past crevasses, moulins and blue ice on the mighty Sólheimajökull glacier.
+Take a walk to the front of the mighty Sólheimajökull glacier for an incredible view with your guide, learning all about the glaciers changes over the years (this tour does not include a glacier hike).
 Feel the mist and spray from the thunderous Skógafoss and Seljalandsfoss waterfalls.
 Be in awe of the powerful waves crashing onto the volcanic black sand shores of Reynisfjara Beach with its unique rock formations.
-Learn all about volcanoes and geology at the interactive LAVA exhibition.
+Have lunch in the picturesque town of Vík.
+Learn all about volcanoes and geology at the unique Icelandic LAVA Show, where they literally re-melt lava rocks from the 1918 Katla Volcanic eruption in front of your very eyes.
 All of this led by one of Hidden Iceland’s wonderful guides who will ensure you do not miss a thing.

 This Hidden Iceland tour really has it all, and you can experience it in one unforgettable day.
 Read more and book below!